ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 ```

 Steps are delivered to Step Runner as a YAML blob in the GitLab CI syntax.
-Runner interacts with Step Runner over a gRPC service `StepRunner`
+Runner interacts with Step Runner over the above gRPC service which is
-which is started on a local socket in the execution environment.
-This
+started on a local socket in the execution environment.
+This is the same
-is the same way that Nesting serves a gRPC service in a dedicated
+way that Nesting serves a gRPC service in a dedicated Mac instance.
+The
-Mac instance.
-The service has three RPCs, `run`, `follow` and `cancel`.
+service has five RPCs, `Run`, `Follow`, `FollowIO`, `Cancel` and `List`.

 Run is the initial delivery of the steps.
 Follow requests a streaming
 response to step traces.
 And Cancel stops execution and cleans up